sheinkmana/V_bowtie_NN/README.md

 The VBNN is described and derived in a [Variational Bayesian Bow tie Neural Networks with Shrinkage](https://arxiv.org/abs/2411.11132) paper.

  ---
- ### Repository has:
+ ### Repository has the following files:

-- VBNN_class.py contains the main code for the network.
+- VBNN_class.py which contains the main code for the network.
-- helpers.py contains utilities for easy training and testing.
+- helpers.py which contains utilities for easy training and testing.
-- test.ipynb notebook shows how to run VBNN on a simulated example.
+- test.ipynb notebook which shows how to run VBNN on a simulated example.